Do You Think You’re Ready?

-One unfortunate truth that many of us are simply unprepared for during natural disasters and other large-scale emergencies is not having a survival first aid kit that we could carry around.
+One unfortunate truth is that many of us are simply unprepared for natural disasters and other large-scale emergencies!
+I’m not talking about people who deny that anything will happen to them.
+I’m talking to someone like you who THINKS they’re prepared for emergencies but fails to see some big issues.
 Sure, we may be able to stock our pantries with all the food we could get our hands on, or equip our medicine cabinets with ample medication supplies.
 The problem is, even these won’t help us if a big flood is coming our way, or someone is hurt somewhere.
 It is for such reasons that each of us must think about completing emergency supplies lists and first aid kits inside homes, offices, and even our vehicles.
 And these must be readily accessible during natural disasters.

 Keeping a first aid kit on the ready is vital to survival, not only for you but for your family as well.
 In fact, and in some situations, the time it takes for you to access your first aid kit may spell life and death.
 Knowing a thing or two about treating minor injuries will also make an important difference during emergencies as the world braces for a natural disaster.
 While it would be ideal to take first aid classes, simply knowing some of the basics is already enough to stop instances of bleeding, assist in decontamination procedures, and prevent infections from spreading.
 A good first aid kit often includes a combination of these items: